DerekZhang0000/DerekZhang0000/README.md

 ## What I'm doing
 - Lug calculator for the aerospace industry
-- OpenCV C++ program for increasing color differentiability among the red-green colorblind
 - PyTorch program for identifying cars in parking lots
+- Improve Color Assist, an OpenCV C++ program for boosting red-green color differentiability

 ## me.json